bravecollective/core/conf/README.md

 ### Database Connections

 Brave Core uses MongoDB for its database backend.
 You will need to be running at least 2.8.* of mongodb-server.
-We highly reccomend that you set mongodb to only listen to localhost, and to set a username/password on your database.
+We highly recommend that you set mongodb to only listen to localhost, and to set a username/password on your database.

 #### db.connections